Media Criticism and Journalism

 Students changing majors from other programs or colleges within UC will be considered based on the same criteria as outside transfers.

-The Associate of Applied Science degree and the Professional Certificate in Electronic Media Technology are designed to be completed in two years, provided students are full-time and do not need prep courses in English and Math.
+The Associate of Applied Science degree and the Professional Certificate in Applied Media Communications are designed to be completed in two years, provided students are full-time and do not need prep courses in English and Math.
 The One-Year Certificate programs are designed to be completed in one year, provided students are full-time and do not need prep courses in English.
 To successfully complete these academic programs in two years (AAS and Professional Certificate) or one year (Animation, Interactive Web Multimedia, and Media Criticism & Journalism), students must begin in the fall semester.
 Beginning in any other term than Fall semester may require additional semesters to complete the program and may also affect financial aid.